JuliaLang/julia/doc/stdlib/io-network.rst

    ..
 Docstring generated from Julia source

    Show a more compact representation of a value.
 This is used for printing array elements.
-If a new type has a different compact representation, it should test ``Base.limit_output(io)`` in its ``show`` method.
+If a new type has a different compact representation, it should test ``Base.limit_output(io)`` in its normal ``show`` method.

 .. function:: showall(x)